 "DSL not responding (no DSL synchronization)

 DSL synchronization starting (training)"

-- The stability of the DSL connection primarily depends on the length and quality of the access line.
-Faults in the cabling or problems with the internet service provider's exchange (DSLAM) can also affect it.
+- The stability of the DSL connection depends primarily on the length and quality of the access line.
+Errors in the cabling or problems with the internet service provider's exchange (DSLAM) can also affect it.